jteerice/jteerice.github.io/_posts/2020-04-20-intro-to-code-review.md

   return $ret;
 }
 ```
+* Authentication bypass II

-* Per user.php, the $data passed into the following function `sign()` is just the username in an dictionary.
+  * Per user.php, the $data passed into the following function `sign()` is just the username in a dictionary.
 With how the tokens are assembled here, you could become an admin in the application injecting through the username, e.g. `fakename","username":"admin`.
 ```php
 public static function sign($data) {
   $header = str_replace("=","",base64_encode('{"alg":"HS256","iat":'.time().'}'));